eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 Online only Hackathons in response to the COVID-19 pandemic, and increased remote participating in general, result in increased cloud infrastructure requirements that make Hackathon sponsorship more attractive to cloud infrastructure providers.

-Hackathon sponsorship opportunities are publicized via a dedicated page on the [IETF website](https://www.ietf.org/about/support/hackathon-sponsorship/).
+Hackathon sponsorship is available at different levels as part of being an [IETF Running Code Sponsor](https://www.ietf.org/about/support/hackathon-sponsorship/).

 ## Expenses